bonitasoft/bonita-doc/md/configure-client-of-bonita-engine.md

 ```

 If it is not already done for the WildFly server to accept remote connections, update the WildFly configuration file, standalone.xml:
-* In the interfaces section, modify the IP address so that the Bonita BPM Engine is visible to the network.
+* In the interfaces section, modify the IP address so that the Bonita Engine is visible to the network.
 * Specify that port 4447 comes from the remoting socket-binding.

 ## Troubleshooting